StoqMA vs. MA: the power of error reduction: Preliminaries

 We can finally define the projection uniform stoquastic $k$-Local Hamiltonian problem.

-\defproblem{projection uniform stoquastic $k$-Local Hamiltonian problem (\PSLH($\alpha,\beta$)}{def:local-hamiltonian}{We are given three parameters: $k \in \mathbb{N}^*$ which is called the locality, $\alpha,\beta : \mathbb{N} \rightarrow [0,1]$ which are a non-decreasing functions with $\alpha(n) < \beta(n)$.
-The {\em projection uniform stoquastic $k$-Local Hamiltonian} problem with completeness $\alpha$ and soundness $\beta$, and with parameters $k,\eps$, is the following promise problem.
+\defproblem{projection uniform stoquastic $k$-Local Hamiltonian problem (\PSLH($\alpha,\beta$)}{def:local-hamiltonian}{We are given three parameters: $k \in \mathbb{N}^*$ which is called the locality, $\alpha,\beta : \mathbb{N} \rightarrow [0,1]$ which are a non-decreasing functions with $\alpha(n) < \beta(n)$.The {\em projection uniform stoquastic $k$-Local Hamiltonian} problem with completeness $\alpha$ and soundness $\beta$, and with parameters $k,\eps$, is the following promise problem.
 Let $n$ be the number of qubits of a quantum system.
 The input is a set of $m(n)$ uniform stoquastic Hamiltonians $H_1, \ldots, H_{m(n)}$ where $m$ is a polynomial, s.t. $\forall i \in [m(n)] :$ $H_i$ is a projection which acts on $k$ qubits out of the $n$ qubit system.
 Let $H = \frac{1}{m} \sum_{i = 1}^m H_i$.
 We are promised that one of the following two conditions hold, and we need to decide which one: } {There exists a $n$-qubit quantum state $\ket{\psi}$ such that $\bra{\psi} H \ket{\psi} \leq \alpha$} { For all $n$-qubit quantum states $\ket{\psi}$ it holds that $\bra{\psi} H \ket{\psi} \geq \beta.$ }

 It turns out that considering this restricted family of Hamiltonians does not harm the \StoqMA{} hardness: \begin{lemma}[\PSLH{}$(\negl,1/\poly)$ is \StoqMA{}$(1-\negl,1-1/\poly)$-hard] For any polynomial $p_1(n)$ and negligible function $\eps(n)$, there exists a polynomial $p_2(n)$ such that the problem \PSLH{}$\left(\eps(n),\frac{1}{p_2(n)}\right)$ is \StoqMA{}$\left(1-\eps(n),1-\frac{1}{p_1(n)}\right)$-hard. \end{lemma} \begin{proof} The proof is analogous to the $\MA$-hardness proof of stoquastic $6$-SAT (Appendix B in \cite{BT10}), in which Kitaev's circuit to Hamiltonian construction is used to devise a local Hamiltonian whose ground state is the history of the verification computation.
 Given a \StoqMA{} verifier with completeness $1-\eps(n)$ and soundness $1-\frac{1}{p_1(n)}$, we end up with a projection uniform stoquastic Hamiltonian $H$ by following the construction in \cite{BT10}, except we replace the output constraint $\Pi_{out}:=\ketbra{0}{0}_1$ in \cite{BT10} by $\ketbra{+}{+}_1$.
-The fact that the terms in the Hamiltonian are all projections and uniform stoquastic can be checked by simple inspection.
+More concretely, for a \StoqMA{} circuit consisting of $T$ gates $G_1,...,G_T$ acting on a $P$-qubit proof, $A$ auxiliary qubits $\ket{0}$ and $R$ auxiliary qubits $\ket{+}$, we consider the terms: